pupil-labs/pupil-docs/src/developer/core/plugin-api.md

 - *unique by class* - only one plugin instance can exist at a time, e.g. blink detector
 - *unique by base class* - if two  plugins share the same base class they are only allowed to be active one at a time.
+Calibration choreographies are examples of *unique by base class* plugins.
-For example, each calibration choreography is implemented as a separate *by-base-class*-unique plugin but since they all share the same base class (`CalibrationChoreographyPlugin`) only one can be active at a time.
+They each implement a separate *by-base-class*-unique plugin but since they all share the same base class (`CalibrationChoreographyPlugin`) only one can be active at a time.

 If a new instance of a unique plugin is started the old instance will be cleaned up and